tnear/sql/WriteAheadLogging.md

 Write-ahead logging is a technique for providing atomicity and durability in database systems.
 In SQLite, WAL is newer than the *rollback journal*, which is a different mechanism for achieving atomicity and durability.

 A WAL is an *append-only* disk structure used for crash and transaction recovery.
-Changes are first recorded in the log before changes are written to the database.
+Changes are first recorded in the log before they are written to the database.

 ### Comparison of WAL to rollback journal
 A rollback journal copies the *old* version of changes to another file so that they can be copied back to the main database when rolling back.